The Peloton Tread brings personal training to your treadmill | CNN Underscored

 Industry-leading software

-Peloton is known for their personal training ecosystem.
-There are just over 50 instructors across many disciplines — biking, bootcamps, meditation, stretching, running, and even boxing, to name a few — all of whom are professionals in their craft (as well as being excellent and personable entertainers).
+Peloton is known for its personal training ecosystem.
+There are just over 50 instructors across many disciplines — biking, bootcamps, meditation, stretching, running and even boxing, to name a few — all of whom are professionals in their craft (as well as being excellent and personable entertainers).
 And this ecosystem is translated almost flawlessly to the Tread.

-Here are a few of my favorite features which help take my home workouts to the next level:
+Here are a few of my favorite features that help take my home workouts to the next level:

-● Stackable Classes: To mix things up, you can create a playlist of sorts, or “Stack,”of different classes that will flow one after another.
+● Stackable classes: To mix things up, you can create a playlist of sorts, or “Stack,” of different classes that will flow one after another.
 Before your workout, you manually select which classes you want and they get put in your “Stack.”
 For example, you can stack a running warm-up class, HIIT class, then post-run stretch.
-After one class ends, you click a button on screen to start the next class, avoiding any wasted time thinking about what you want to do next.
+After one class ends, you click a button on the screen to start the next class, avoiding any wasted time thinking about what you want to do next.

-● Social and Competition Features: The Peloton software includes many ways to keep your motivation high for exercising.
-Achievements and monthly challenges offer fun incentives while in-class leaderboards unlock your competitive side.
-And thought it’s not an exclusive feature to the Tread, it even comes with a webcam so you can do classes together with your friends.
+● Social and competition features: The Peloton software includes many ways to keep your motivation high for exercising.
+Achievements and monthly challenges offer fun incentives, while in-class leaderboards unlock your competitive side.
+And though it’s not an exclusive feature to the Tread, it even comes with a webcam so you can do classes together with your friends.

-● Body Metrics: The Tread helps you work on every muscle with Body Activity.
+● Body metrics: The Tread helps you work on every muscle with Body Activity.
 Nothing needs to be set up to access body metrics.
-The software will show you which muscles you have worked on in the last 7 to 30 days.
-Want to grow your glutes, but only 10% of your classes have targeted them?
-You will get personalized class recommendations that hit glutes.
+The software will show you which muscles you have worked on in the last seven to 30 days.
+Want to grow your glutes but only 10% of your classes have targeted them?
+You’ll get personalized class recommendations that hit glutes.
 Muscle weaknesses quickly become your strengths.
-You can Body Activity under your profile overview on the Tread.
+You can access Body Activity under your profile overview on the Tread.

 What we didn’t like about it